* GE on track to post best day since April 2015

 * Lennar rises after strong quarterly results

-NEW YORK, June 26 (Reuters) - U.S. stocks rose on Tuesday as gains in the technology and energy sectors helped Wall Street recover from a sharp sell-off a day earlier on spiraling global trade tensions.
+June 26 (Reuters) - U.S. stocks rose on Tuesday as gains in technology, consumer discretionary stocks and General Electric helped Wall Street recover from a sharp sell-off a day earlier on spiraling global trade tensions.

-General Electric Co shares rose 8.3 percent, the greatest percentage gain on the S&P 500 and the stock’s biggest one-day gain in more than three years.
-The company said it would spin off its healthcare business and divest its stake in oil-services company Baker Hughes.
+GE rose 8.2 percent, on track for its biggest one-day gain in over three years, after the company said it would spin off its healthcare business and divest its stake in oil-services company Baker Hughes.

-Shares of U.S. homebuilder Lennar Corp jumped 4.3 percent as strong housing demand helped the company report better-than-expected quarterly results.
+U.S. homebuilder Lennar jumped about 6.3 percent as strong housing demand helped it report better-than-expected quarterly results.

-The S&P 500 posted five new 52-week highs and nine new lows; the Nasdaq Composite recorded 63 new highs and 47 new lows.
-(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta and Chizu Nomiyama)
+The S&P index recorded five new 52-week highs and nine new lows, while the Nasdaq recorded 43 new highs and 44 new lows.
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta)